Seven Ways To Identify A Toxic Relationship And How To Get Help

 Is your relationship bad for you?

 Once you realize your relationship may be a toxic one, it could be time to start re-contacting those friends and family members that you’ve been isolated from.
 Having a strong support system can be helpful when trying to leave a toxic relationship.
 Even if you know that leaving is the best choice for you, you may question your decision from time to time.
-The people within your support system can remind you of why you made the decision you did and why it may be important to follow through.
+The people within your support system can remind you of why you made the decision you made and why it may be important to follow through.

 Get professional help